Play FREE on Steam

-The quantity and award-winning commercial quality of our games is a top reason that aspiring game developers apply to SMU Guildhall and that employers seek out our graduates.
-Using engines like Unity, Unreal Engine 4, Half-Life 2 (Source), and Skyrim (Creation Engine), we produce 2D and 3D games on a variety of platforms — including PC, console, mobile, and VR — while modeling the structure of a real game studio.
+Our curriculum is interdisciplinary in thought and action, and at our core is team-based game development.
+The quantity and commercial quality of our games is a top reason that aspiring game developers apply to SMU Guildhall and that employers seek out our graduates.
+Using engines like Unity, Unreal Engine 4, Half-Life 2 (Source), and Skyrim (Creation Engine), we produce 2D and 3D games on a variety of platforms — including PC, console, mobile, and VR — while modeling the structure, style, and pace of a real game studio.
+Students take courses in their specialization and then apply these skills in Team Game Production courses as they concept, prototype, build, test, and release a game as a team.